kogarashisan/ClassManager/README.md

 ##Attention!

-Standalone ClassManager is self-contained (it does not need MooTools, like the main framework).
+Standalone ClassManager is self-contained (it does not depend on MooTools, like the main framework).

 ##Usage example